 \subsection{First consequences}

 We fix $(M,g,J)$ an \ALCH manifold of order $a>0$.
-The following Lemmas are direct consequences of the definition of $R^0$. \begin{lem} The norm of the Riemann curvature tensor of an \ALCH manifold of order $a>0$ is uniformly bounded. \end{lem}
+The following Lemmas are direct consequences of the definition of $R^0$. \begin{lemma} The norm of the Riemann curvature tensor of an \ALCH manifold of order $a>0$ is uniformly bounded. \end{lemma}